 Making such a project easier still is the availability of suitable reproduction percussion ignition rifles, rifled to give best accuracy with heavy elongated bullets.
 These modern copies include the favored Confederate sniper rifle, the hexagonal bore .451 caliber Whitworth rifle that shot a 580-grain hexagonal sided bullet...fast-twist English built "Volunteer" target rifles...and reproductions of several American rifles built to tap the accuracy and knockdown power of another American shooting innovation - the conical bullet.
 There's even a modern remake of the famed percussion Sharps rifle, with double set triggers, used by the renowned Northern sniper unit known as the Berdan Sharpshooters.

 Modern reproduction Civil War era bullet-shooting rifles shown left to right - Pedersoli fast-twist bore Missouri River Hawken...Dixie Gun Works hexagonal bore Whitworth...
 Chiappa Firearms New Model 1859 percussion Berdan Sharps.

 Hi-Lux Optics offers several different mounts that allow the 30 1/2" long 6x 3/4-inch diameter steel tubed Wm.
 Malcolm scope (and appropriate front extension) to be slightly off-set to allow clearance for the percussion hammer of these rifles.
 The modern copy of this mid 1850's scope features exceptionally bright, clear and sharp multi-coated lenses, making them far superior to the originals.
-The scope, with standard mounts, a 5" extension tube, and a heavy recoil base plate retails for $ 439, and comes with a Limited Lifetime Warranty.
-Specialty mounts for installing this long scope on a compatible Civil War sniper rifle vary in price.
+The scope comes with standard mounts, a 5" extension tube, and a heavy recoil base plate.
+Specialty mounts for installing this long scope on a compatible Civil War sniper rifle vary in availability.